wilsonliaows/docs/connectors/mssql.md

     </tr>
     <tr>
       <td>On-prem secure agent</td>
       <td>Choose an on-premise agent if your database is running in a network that does not allow direct connection.
 Before attempting to connect, make sure you have an active on-premise agent.
-Refer to the <a href="/on-prem.md" target="_blank">On-premise agent</a> guide for more information.</td>
+Refer to the <a href="/on-prem.md">On-premise agent</a> guide for more information.</td>
     </tr>
     <tr>
       <td>Username</td>